OpenHD/OpenHD/OpenHD/README.md

 This sounds simple, but it is not.
 Also, stuff like disabling weird services that would interfer with monitor mode or similar falls into this category.
 2) The directory /tmp for writing temporary files exists
-3) The directory "SETTINGS_BASE_PATH=/boot/openhd/settings" for writing persistent (setting) files exists / can be created by OpenHD and is read/writeable
+3) The directory "SETTINGS_BASE_PATH" for writing persistent (setting) files exists / can be created by OpenHD and is read/writeable
 (Make sure it is read / writeable on embedded devices)
 4) The directory /home/openhd/Videos for storing video recording(s) on the air unit can be created by OpenHD
 5) UART: if the platform has an UART connector (like rpi GPIO), the UART is enabled and has a corresponding linux file handle